Jayashree-D/docs/designs/multihost-physical-led.md

  - Once the udev event is initialized for the LED, it will save those LED name in a file using the script instead of triggering systemd service.

- - Phosphor-led-dydfs daemon will read the LED names from the file and create a dbus path and interface under single systemd service.
+ - Phosphor-led-sysfs daemon will read the LED names from the file and create a dbus path and interface under single systemd service.

 **Example**